-For the roughly 500,000 kids with food allergy in Canada, every day is a new challenge.
-Every meal and birthday party is laced with danger.
-Every mislabeled snack carries the risk of a deadly reaction.
-To protect themselves, kids and their families must be constantly vigilant—checking labels, avoiding foods, quizzing waiters about ingredients.
-Worse still, the epidemic of food allergy continues to grow—and we still don’t have a widely available treatment.
+For the nearly 500,000 kids with a food allergy in Canada, every day can bring a new challenge.
+Birthday parties are worry-making.
+Eating lunch at school is a source of anxiety.
+Every mislabeled snack carries the risk of a severe reaction.
+To stay safe, kids and their families must remain vigilant—checking labels, avoiding foods, quizzing restaurants about ingredients.
+Worse still, the epidemic of food allergy continues to grow.

 Since the launch of the Food Allergy and Anaphylaxis Program in 2013, we’ve taken a two-pronged approach to fighting food allergy.
 The first is basic science, a means to better understanding the biology of food allergy.
 (In one study, our scientists use allergenized gut slices to better understand the mechanics of food allergy, as well as test potential treatments—without putting a child at risk.)
 The second is clinical trials, where we test treatments like oral immunotherapy, including variations that make it easier—and safer—to implement.

 We’ve already made major strides in the fight against food allergy, and we’re poised to go much, much further.
-But to do that, we need your help.
-Your support will enable more groundbreaking research into food allergy.
-And more research means more treatments—and fewer kids living in ear.
+But to see less fear of food everywhere, we need your help to expand the Food Allergy and Anaphylaxis Program.